mantidproject/mantid/docs/source/interfaces/reflectometry/ISIS Reflectometry.rst

 more details on how searching works, see the `Search Interface` section.

 To start autoprocessing, specify the instrument and investigation ID, and optionally the cycle name.
-Then click `Autoprocess` to start autoproessing for this investigation.
+Then click `Autoprocess` to start autoprocessing for this investigation.
 This will:

 - Populate the search results list with runs that are part of the investigation.